telerik/ajax-docs/controls/ajax/how-to/incompatible-controls-and-updating-3rd-party-controls-with-telerik-radajax.md

 Basically you should first check if the control is MS AJAX compatible (MS AJAX is the MS framework for ajax-enabling controls).
 If the control works with it, it will most likely work without problems with our AJAX framework as well.
-Technical difficulties may occur when updating 3rd party controls which use **JavaScript code on client-side outside of the updating area**.
+Technical difficulties may occur when updating 3rd party controls which use **JavaScript code on client-side outside of the updating area** .
 As controls are not aware that they are being updated by AJAX (rather than a postback), they cannot restore their client-side functionality as the HTML element is being replaced by a new object.
 Things to check for:

 1. The control, which is to be updated via AJAX request should be aware of this fact.
 This means that it has to be pre-modified to work with **XmlHttpRequests**.
 This should be done by its vendor, so please contact the control's vendor for help on the issue.

->note All Telerik RadControls for ASP.NET have been modified and are ready to be used with **T** elerik's AJAX controls.
+>note All Telerik RadControls for ASP.NET have been modified and are ready to be used with **Telerik's AJAX controls** .
 >